-Dr. Tonya Thornton Neaves is the Director for Extramural Projects with George Mason University’s Schar School of Policy and Government.
+Dr. Tonya Thornton Neaves is the Director of Grants with George Mason University’s Schar School of Policy and Government.
 In this role, she works closely with faculty in developing proposals and securing contracts for the policy and administrative sciences.
 She is also the Director for the Schar School’s Centers on the Public service that conducts research, provides training and education, and offers thought leadership to advance the work of management officials across all sectors of government.
 As part of her faculty appointment, Dr. Neaves serves as an Assistant Professor in the Master of Public Administration program and is the Coordinator for its Emergency Management and Homeland Security graduate certificate and is an Advisory Council Member for the University’s Institute for a Sustainable Earth.
 In addition to this, she is the Director for the Virginia Certified Public Manager Program.

 For nearly a decade, Dr. Neaves has been hosting a graduate study abroad seminar in Croatia in connection with the University of Zagreb and the University of Split exploring such topics as overcoming socio-political challenges and utilizing innovative methodologies for big data.
 She has also been working with the National School of Administration and Magistracy in Cameroon to train future governmental employees across all levels of operation, where she serves as a Visiting Professor.